 I WANT A GREAT PICKLE

-We do offer Mail Order in the USA (not Canada currently)click here if you would like to order pickles to you door.You can also purchase our pickles at our Granville Island Market or Lonsdale Quay locations in Vancouver and Los Angeles at the Original Farmers Market, and at a number of grocery stores, select restaurants and breweries in BC and Alberta.
-For the full list click here.
+We now offer Mail Order in the USA (not currently available in Canada due to postal delays.)
+Click Here For Mail Order.You can also purchase our pickles at our Granville Island Market or Lonsdale Quay locations in Vancouver and Los Angeles at the Original Farmers Market and at a number of grocery stores, select restaurants and breweries in BC and Alberta.
+For the full list Click Here.

 FREQUENTLY ASKED QUESTIONS

 Q. Where can I get Kaylin & Hobbs Pickles?

 Q. Do you ship?

 A. We now offer online mail order in the USA – still working on it for Canada – Click here to order if you live in the US.